 DIY branding

-If you really want to take a run at the above work by yourself then I’ve listed below the questions that I ask clients in branding workshops.
-Be warned that like a recipe from a master chef, the questions are an empty tool without the delicate care to use them.
-But in the interests of letting you behind the curtain, I’ve listed them below.
+If you really want to take a run at the whole brand strategy all by yourself then I’ve gone ahead and listed below the actual questions that I ask clients in live-fire branding workshops.

 Entrepreneurs need a brand vision to match their business ambitions and a communications toolkit to tell their story.